thawirasm-j/AlzNetV3/README.md

 ## Citation

-If you use these data or models in your research, please cite the original manuscript:
+* If you use the original data, please refer to doi:10.18112/openneuro.ds004504.v1.0.8
-[Insert my manuscript citation here]
+* If you use these preprocessed data or models in your research, please cite the original manuscript: [Insert my manuscript citation here]

 ## Contact